 Appearance is subjective and will be determined by you for your project.

 Lifespans can vary greatly depending on quality of the product (for any material), quality of the manufacturer, quality of installation, house settlement, climate extremes, and especially maintenance.
-The numbers shown are mid-range lifespans,unless noted otherwise
+The numbers shown are mid-range lifespans,unless noted otherwise, taken from various sources.
+Wood and steel windows have been in use for 80 or more years in many historic buildings.

 The green factor takes into account material sourcing, energy needed to create materials, manufacturing processes, environmental impact on the occupants, and general environmental impacts.
 Some materials might be good in one aspect but poor in other aspects.